pretagov/collective.embedcontent/README.rst

 --------

 - Content is displayed inside an iframe in a content view or in a mosaic tile.
-- The iframe will dymaically resize vertically to fit the loaded content to avoid scroll bars.
+- The iframe will dynamically resize vertically to fit the loaded content to avoid scroll bars.
 - Content is not filtered like pasted html in the visual editor.
-This allows for
+This allows for:

   - subsites authored by other tools such newsletter software.
 Linked html works but need to be relative.
   - social media JS embed codes